JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/README.md

 - **Local Transcription:** Keep your audio data private.
 No cloud uploads required after initial model download.
 - **WhisperX Powered:** Leverages the speed and accuracy of WhisperX for transcription and word-level timestamps.
+- **Flexible Transcription Modes:**
-- **Word-Level Accuracy:** Creates individual text layers for each word, perfectly timed.
+  - **Word-by-Word Mode:** Creates individual text layers for each word with precise timing (default).
+  - **Sentence Level Mode:** Creates one text layer per sentence for faster processing.
+  - **Separate Text Layers Mode:** Combines the best of both - uses word-level timing with sentence-corrected text, automatically arranged side-by-side.
+- **AI-Powered Sentence Splitting:** Optional integration with Google Gemini 2.0 Flash to intelligently split long sentences into short, captionable chunks (max 9 words per sentence).
 - **After Effects Integration:** Dockable ScriptUI panel for a seamless experience.
 - **Customizable Styling:** Control font, size, fill color, stroke color, and stroke width for the generated text layers directly from the AE panel.
 - **Dynamic Font Selector:** Automatically populates a dropdown with all system fonts on After Effects 24.0+, with a fallback to manual input for older versions.